-ON THE FARM RIPARIAN HABITAT 1 What are the opportunities to enhance the riparian habitat on your farm?
-What are the opportunities to increase the connectedness of riparian habitat within your farm?
-2 AQUATIC AREAS, INCLUDING WETLANDS What are the opportunities to enhance aquatic habitat on your farm?
-3 What are the opportunities to increase the connectedness of aquatic habitat within your farm?
-4 FOREST AND WOODLANDS What are the opportunities to enhance forest or woodland habitat on your farm?
-5 What are the opportunities to increase the connectedness of forest or woodland habitat within your farm?
-6 What are the opportunities to modify your forest management practices, including their intensity and/or timing, to benefit biodiversity?
-7 GRASSLANDS, SHRUBLANDS, AND NATIVE PASTURES What are the opportunities to enhance grassland, shrubland, and native pasture habitats on your farm?
-8 9 What are the opportunities to increase the connectedness of grassland, shrubland, and native pasture habitats within your farm?
-What are the opportunities to modify your native pasture management practices, including their intensity and/or timing, to benefit 10 biodiversity?
-WILDLIFE AND SPECIES AT RISK What are the opportunities to enhance habitat for wildlife, keystone species, and species at risk that may occur on your farm?
-11
+ASSESSMENT QUESTIONS ON THE FARM RIPARIAN HABITAT 1 What are the opportunities to enhance the riparian habitat on your farm?
+2 What are the opportunities to increase the connectedness of riparian habitat within your farm?
+AQUATIC AREAS, INCLUDING WETLANDS 3 What are the opportunities to enhance aquatic habitat on your farm?
+4 What are the opportunities to increase the connectedness of aquatic habitat within your farm?
+FOREST AND WOODLANDS 5 What are the opportunities to enhance forest or woodland habitat on your farm?
+6 What are the opportunities to increase the connectedness of forest or woodland habitat within your farm?
+7 What are the opportunities to modify your forest management practices, including their intensity and/or timing, to benefit biodiversity?
+GRASSLANDS, SHRUBLANDS, AND NATIVE PASTURES 8 What are the opportunities to enhance grassland, shrubland, and native pasture habitats on your farm?
+9 What are the opportunities to increase the connectedness of grassland, shrubland, and native pasture habitats within your farm?
+10 What are the opportunities to modify your native pasture management practices, including their intensity and/or timing, to benefit biodiversity?
+WILDLIFE, INCLUDING KEYSTONE SPECIES AND SPECIES AT RISK 11 What are the opportunities to enhance habitat for wildlife, keystone species, and species at risk that may occur on your farm?
+INVASIVE AND NOXIOUS SPECIES 12 What are the opportunities to control invasive or noxious species on your farm?
+CROPS AND LIVESTOCK 13 What are the opportunities to enhance perennial crop areas on your farm to benefit biodiversity?
+14 What are the opportunities to modify your farm management practices, including their intensity and/or timing, to benefit biodiversity?
+15 What are the opportunities to increase the mix of crop and/or livestock species on your farm?
+16 What are the opportunities to manage for soil biodiversity on your farm?
+CONFLICTS WITH WILDLIFE 17 What are the opportunities to minimize conflicts between agriculture and wildlife?
+ASSESSMENT QUESTIONS BEYOND THE FARM 18 What are the opportunities to increase the connectedness of habitat across neighbouring landscapes?
+19 What are the opportunities for your farm to contribute to a regional biodiversity conservation initiative?